pytorch/pytorch/docs/source/sparse.rst

-Currently, PyTorch implements the so-called Coordinate format, or COO format, as the default sparse storage format for storing sparse tensors efficiently.
-Conceptually, when using the COO format, the specified elements of sparse tensors are stored as tuples of element indices and the corresponding values.
-In PyTorch implementation of the COO format:
+Currently, PyTorch implements the so-called Coordinate format, or COO format, as the default sparse storage format for storing sparse tensors.
+In COO format, the specified elements are stored as tuples of element indices and the corresponding values.
+In particular,

-  - the element indices are collected in ``indices`` tensor of size ``(ndim, nse)`` and with element type ``torch.int64``,
+  - the indices of specified elements are collected in ``indices`` tensor of size ``(ndim, nse)`` and with element type ``torch.int64``,

-  - the corresponding values are collected in ``values`` tensor of size ``(nse,)`` and arbitrary integer or floating point number element type,
+  - the corresponding values are collected in ``values`` tensor of size ``(nse,)`` and with an arbitrary integer or floating point number element type,

 where ``ndim`` is the dimensionality of the tensor and ``nse`` is the number of specified elements.